 Photomicrograph results using SEM for each specimen can be seen in Figure 6.
 Microstructural conditions look similar because the five specimens from the location were viewed at the same magnification, namely 5000 times.
-The visible microstructure is clay mineral particles arranged in different arrangements due to the number of wetting-drying cycles received.
-Yellow lines of each image specifically mark certain microstructural conditions.
+The visible microstructure consists of clay mineral particles arranged in various patterns, which can be attributed to the number of wetting-drying cycles they have undergone.
+In each image, specific microstructural conditions are highlighted by yellow lines.

 The microstructural conditions of S1 showed that the pores formed between the particles were relatively small.
-In addition, sheets of clay particles stacked horizontally in a random arrangement, as indicated by the yellow line in Figure 6(a).
-After experiencing one wetting-drying cycle, the specimens showed the disappearance of the initial structural conditions as indicated in Figure 6(b).
+In addition, sheets of clay particles are stacked horizontally in a random arrangement, as indicated by the yellow line in Figure 6(a).
+After experiencing one wetting-drying cycle, the specimens showed the disappearance of the initial structural conditions, as indicated in Figure 6(b).
 Sheets of particles were no longer visible, but the microstructural conditions appeared to resemble agglomerated (part circled with yellow line) and randomly arranged particles.
 After experiencing two cycles, as seen in Figure 6(c), the microstructural conditions of the S3 showed the formation of clay mineral sheets again, and lumps of particles were still visible in the specimen's microstructure.
-Both microstructural conditions are marked with several yellow lines.
-As a result of 4 cycles, the microstructural conditions began to show the particle sheets very clearly, and they had a horizontal arrangement orientation or a laminar structure, as seen in Figure 6(d).
+Both microstructural conditions began to show the particle sheets very clearly, and they had a horizontal arrangement orientation or a laminar structure, as seen in Figure 6(d).
 The photomicrograph results of the S5, which underwent eight wetting-drying cycles, showed an increasingly clear laminar structure, as seen in Figure 6(e).
 Yellow lines in both images frame the laminar structure of both specimens.